-15.8.1 The subnet-id Parameter
+15.9.1 The subnet-id Parameter

 Prior to diving into the individual commands, it is worth discussing the parameter, subnet-id.
-Currently this parameter is mandatory for all of the commands supplied by this library.
+Currently this parameter is mandatory for all of the commands supplied by this library with the exception of reservation-get-by-hostname where it is optional.
 In previous versions of Kea, reservations had to belong to a specific subnet; as of Kea 1.5.0, reservations may be specified globally.
 In other words, they are not specific to any subnet.
 When reservations are supplied via the configuration file, the ID of the containing subnet (or lack thereof) is implicit in the configuration structure.
 However, when managing reservations using host commands, it is necessary to explicitly identify the scope to which the reservation belongs.
 This is done via the subnet-id parameter.
 For global reservations, use a value of zero (0).
 For reservations scoped to a specific subnet, use that subnet's ID.

-15.8.2 The reservation-add Command
+15.9.2 The reservation-add Command